 After 6-12 days when an egg has been fertilized and attached itself to the wall of the uterus, a condition known as implantation bleeding may occur.
 This is typically normal and happens as a result of the movement of the egg.

-Implantation bleeding may be confused as menstrual period, however there many difference sign between the two.
+Implantation bleeding may be confused with a menstrual period, however, there are many different signs between the two.

 Signs of Implantation Bleeding